thespacedoctor/panstamps/README.md

         --downloadFolder=<path>                 path to the download folder, relative or absolute (folder created where command is run if not set)
         --settings=<pathToSettingsFile>         the settings file

+        ra                                      right-ascension in sexagesimal or decimal degrees dec                                     declination in sexagesimal or decimal degrees mjdStart                                the start of the time-window within which to select images mjdEnd                                  the end of the time-window within which to select images

 Documentation
 =============